Inkscape Vector Logo Tutorial [23 Step-by-Step Images]

 - Apply the Boolean operation “Difference”

-- Fill black, remove stroke to create crescents
+- Fill black and remove stroke to create crescents

 Start with layer “Level 1”.